Wandalen/wTools/module/core/former/plan.md

 *   It assumes the necessary infrastructure (`former_enum_tests/mod.rs`) exists but focuses activation only on `unit_variant_*`.
 *   Verification steps target only the relevant unit tests until the final step.
 *   The full "Expected Enum Former Behavior Rules" are kept for context.
-*   Test Matrix coverage for unit variants is explicitly noted and will be added to `mod.rs`.
+*   Test Matrix coverage for unit variants is explicitly noted and will be added to `mod.rs` while preserving existing matrices.